apache/superset/README.md

 Database Support
 ----------------

-Panoramix was originally designed on to of Druid.io, but quickly broadened to support other databases through the use of SqlAlchemy, a Python ORM that is compatible with
+Panoramix was originally designed on to of Druid.io, but quickly broadened its scope to support other databases through the use of SqlAlchemy, a Python ORM that is compatible with
 [many external databases](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html).
-At the moment the SQL has been hard coded to use ``LIMIT``-type dialect and needs to be extended to support other syntax (``TOP``, ``ROWNUM``, ...)

 What's Druid?
 -------------